oauthstuff/draft-oauth-par/main.md

 The authorization server MAY allow confidential clients to establish per-authorization request redirect URIs with every pushed authorization request.
 This is possible since, in contrast to [@!RFC6749], this specification gives the authorization server the ability to authenticate and authorize clients before the actual authorization request is performed.

-This feature gives clients more flexibility in building redirect URIs and, if the client IDs and credentials are managed by some authority (CA or other type), the explicit client registration with the particular authorization server (manually or via dynamic client registration [@RFC7591]) could practically be skipped.
-This makes this mechanism especially useful for clients interacting with a federation of authorization servers (or OpenID Connect Providers), for example in Open Banking, where the certificate is provided as part of a federated PKI.

 ## Successful Response {#par-response}

 If the verification is successful, the server MUST generate a request URI and return a JSON response with the following members at the top level with `201 Created` HTTP response code.